 Kyla graduated from the same DWI Standardized Field Sobriety Tests (SFST) training program as the police in accordance with the US National Highway Traffic Safety Association requirements.
 In addition, she has received extensive training in the Drug Recognition Evaluation (DRE) program.

 Kyla has operated every model of Approved Breath Testing Instrument and Approved Screening Device currently used in Canada.
-She owns and operates the Approved Drug Screening devices used in Canada, and has identified flaws with those devices.
+She owns and operates the Approved Drug Screening devices used in Western Canada, and has identified flaws with those devices.
 She is constantly adding new devices to her ever-expanding personal collection.

 Kyla handles difficult cases.
 She successfully defended the first IRP case that went to the Supreme Court of Canada.
 In 2014, she was the first lawyer to explain the deficiencies of the Immediate Roadside Prohibition scheme to the judges at the Supreme Court.
 She conducts many relatively short trials in Provincial Court and lengthy matters in both BC Supreme Court and Provincial Court.